 The SHARE Network brings older adults, caregivers, primary care providers, and geriatric specialists together to share knowledge and resources.
 Through workforce education and community outreach, we bridge the gap between geriatric specialty care and the community.

-The Extension for Community Healthcare Outcomes (ECHO) is an innovative model to train community-based providers to deliver state-of-the-art care for common, chronic diseases in vulnerable, under-served communities.
+The Extension for Community Healthcare Outcomes (ECHO) is an innovative model to train community-based providers to deliver state-of-the-art medical care through tele-conferencing technology at no cost to the provider.

 Katherine Thompson, MD

 Dr. Thompson is a national leader in geriatrics and medical education.
 As principal investigator and project director of the SHARE Network, Dr. Thompson provides guidance, leadership, and strategic vision to all key aspects of the SHARE Network project.
 Her clinical and educational expertise is on interdisciplinary care of older adults with frailty and multimorbidity.
 Dr. Thompson currently provides care to patients at the University of Chicago’s Outpatient Senior Health Center at South Shore.

 Stacie Levine, MD